chappers00/rest-assured-template/README.md

 Currently the tests can be executed in IntelliJ or VSCode

-Gradle is the currently supported build tool.
+Gradle and Maven are the currently supported build tools.

+## Gradle

 To execute the tests once the repo is cloned run the following command on Linux: